mint-metrics/mojito-website/docs/js-delivery-gulp-commands.md

 ## gulp publish

-Publishes the container files inside `dist/*.js` to the Amazon S3 paths configured under your repository's `config.js` folder.
+Publishes the built containers inside `dist/*.js` to the Amazon S3 paths configured under your repository's `config.js` folder.
 Defaults to publishing into your staging environment.

 ### Commands